ServiceStack/servicestack-client/README.md

     npm install servicestack-client --save

-Then fetch the Type Definitions for either project type with:
+The Type Definitions are contained in the above `servicestack-client` npm package, if using jspm it can be installed with:

-    typings install servicestack-client --save
+    npm install servicestack-client --save-dev
-    typings install dt~isomorphic-fetch --global --save

 ### Ideal Typed Message-based API